BYU-ITC-344/byu-itc-344.github.io/lab-5/index.md

 ## Write Up
 Answer the questions in the write up template.
 Include the screenshots and the script you used to detect and remove malware.

+{% comment %}
-{% We use HTML here for the links because if you use MarkDown Jekyll converts a link to a .md file into a link to a rendered .html file.  %}
+We use HTML here for the links because if you use MarkDown Jekyll converts a link to a .md file into a link to a rendered .html file.
+{% endcomment %}
 * <a href="Lab-5-Write-Up.docx" download>Click here to download the write up template in MS Word .docx format</a>
 * <a href="Lab-5-Write-Up.md" download>Click here to download the write up template in MarkDown format</a>